Intercepting queries with Lua¶

 ipfilter() and preresolve() callbacks must return true if they have taken over the query and wish that the nameserver should not proceed with processing.

 If a function has taken over a request, it can set an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.
-An interesting rcode is NXDOMAIN (3, or pdns.NXDOMAIN), which specifies the non-existence of a domain.
-Instead of setting an rcode and records, it can also set fields in the applied policy to influence further processing.

-The ipfilter() and preoutquery() hooks are different, in that ipfilter() can only return a true of false value, and that preoutquery() can also set rcode -3 to signify that the whole query should be terminated.
+The ipfilter() and preoutquery() hooks are different, in that ipfilter() can only return a true or false value, and that preoutquery() can also set rcode -3 to signify that the whole query should be terminated.

 The policyEventFilter() has a different meaning as well, where returning true means that the policy hit should be ignored and normal processing should be resumed.